 - A group or individual may be responsible for guiding and assisting the Program Manager in making such "go or no-go" decisions.
-This could be a program review committee or senior leadership team that meets regularly to provide formal advice, review or give support to major decisions. - The Program Manager could then use the committee to discuss and justify the relevance of a program and, if successful, result in support for a decision to take the program concept to the next stage.
+This could be a program review committee or senior leadership team that meets regularly to provide formal advice, review or give support to major decisions. - e of a program and, if successful, result in support the next stage.
+This could be a verbal agreement - The Program Manager could then use the committee to discuss and justify the relevance of a program and, if successful, result in support for a decision to take the program concept to the next stage.
 This could be a verbal agreement at one of the meetings, or a more formal agreement, signing off on a budget to be allocated to fully develop the program.